frodeflem/horse-travian-chrome/README.md

-# horse-travian-chrome
+# gwont-travian-chrome

-A Chrome extension for Horse's Travian Tools
+A Chrome extension for GWON Tools